theelims/StrokeEngine/README.md

 It is possible to update any parameter like depth, stroke, speed and pattern mid-stroke.
 This gives a very responsive and fluid user experience.
 Safeguards are in place to ensure the move stays inside the bounds of the machine at any time.

 ### State Machine
 An internal finite state machine handles the different states of the machine.
-See the below graph with all functions relating to the state machine and how the cause transitions:
+See the below graph with all functions relating to the state machine and how to cause transitions:

 ![State Machine](./doc/state-machine.svg)
 * __SERVO_DISABLED:__ The initial state prior to homeing.
 Stepper / Servo are disabled and the position is undefined.